mrlecko/macgyver_mud/README.md

 A demonstration of active inference and procedural memory using Neo4j as a knowledge graph backend.

+> **⚠️ IMPORTANT**: See [ERRATA.md](ERRATA.md) for critical corrections to original claims about k≈0 clustering and performance benefits.
+Empirical validation (Nov 2025) found that k≈0 clustering is a design property, not a natural phenomenon.

 ## Overview

 This project implements a "MacGyver in a Knowledge Graph" scenario where an agent: